Work Trends | Chapter 4

 Unfulfilled Expectations

-A nationally representative survey conducted March-April 2011 of 571 U.S. residents who graduated from a four-year post-secondary institution between 2006 and 2010.
+A nationally representative survey conducted March 15 to April 5, 2011 of 571 U.S. residents who graduated from a four-year postsecondary institution between 2006 and 2010.

 Left Out.
 Forgotten?

-A nationally representative survey conducted March – April 2012 of 544 U.S. residents who graduated from a secondary institution between 2006 and 2011.
+A nationally representative survey conducted March 21 to April 2, 2012 of 544 U.S. residents who graduated from a secondary institution between 2006 and 2011.

 Media Coverage